 How do you detect electronic devices?

-Non-linear junction detectors are also excellent at finding lost remote controls; very much appreciated when we inspect our clients’ residences.
+Non-linear junction detectors are also excellent at finding lost remote controls; very much appreciated when we are at our clients’ residences.

-Why should I use a Non-Linear Junction Detector as a part of TSCM (Technical Security Counter Measures) for my business?
+Why use Non-Linear Junction Detectors as a part of a TSCM (Technical Security Counter Measures) inspection?

 It is always a very good idea to know who is listening in on private corporations, and who may have unauthorized access to information and trade secrets.
-As Selcom (one of the leading makers of Non-Linear Junction Detectors) explains, NLJDs were developed first for use in embassies and diplomatic settings, and quickly established their “reputation as perfect means of counter-espionage.”
+As one manufacturer of Non-Linear Junction Detectors explains, NLJDs were developed first for use in embassies and diplomatic settings, and quickly established their “reputation as perfect means of counter-espionage.”

 Have a Question About TSCM?